What should I do in order to participate in this study?

 How long will I participate in this study?

 You will be observed for up to 24 months.
-However, if you become infected with HIV during the course of the study, you will be given the opportunity to resubmit and continue to study for an additional 24 months.
+However, if you become infected with HIV during the course of the study, you will be given the opportunity to re-consent and participate in the study for an additional 24 months.
 If you do not want to be monitored for another 24 months, your participation in the study will end.

 Will I benefit from participating in this study?

-While you may benefit from the clinical trials and physical examinations, you may not benefit directly from participating in the study.
+While you may benefit from the clinical tests and physical examinations, you may not benefit directly from participating in the study.

 The study will educate and advise you on HIV and risk reduction so you can better protect yourself from HIV.
 From the insights gained in this study, you and others may benefit in the future.